geoserver/geoserver-history/doc/en/user/source/data/gdal.rst

 Installing GDAL
 ---------------

 GDAL is not a standard GeoServer extension, as the GDAL library files are built into GeoServer by default.
 However, in order for GeoServer to leverage these libraries, the GDAL (binary) program itself must be installed through your host system's OS.
 Once this program is installed, GeoServer will be able to recognize GDAL data types.
+In order to install the GDAL Native libraries:

 #.
-Navigate to the `imageio-ext download page <https://imageio-ext.dev.java.net>`_.
+Navigate to the `imageio-ext document and files download page <https://imageio-ext.dev.java.net/servlets/ProjectDocumentList?folderID=10435&expandFolder=10435&folderID=0>`_.
 #.
 Select the most recent stable binary release.
 #.
 Select "native libraries".
 #.
 Download and extract/install the correct version for your OS.

    .. note:: If you are on Windows, make sure that the GDAL DLL files are on your PATH.
 If you are on Linux, be sure to set the LD_LIBRARY_PATH environment variable to be the folder where the SOs are extracted.

 #.
+Select "libraries" from the last stable release root.
-Download and extract the GDAL CRS definitions.
+#.
+Download and extract the gdal_data-1.X.X archive.

    .. note:: Make sure to set a GDAL_DATA environment variable to the folder where you have extracted this file.